 If you have days where you skimp on any one or more food groups on a regular or even semi-regular basis (whether by choice or due to a food allergy), then a multivitamin may be a great insurance policy.
 If you have a wheat allergy, celiac disease, or you avoid gluten, you may be deficient in vitamin B6 and folic acid.

 Those with lactose intolerance may benefit calcium or Vitamin D3 supplements.
 Vegetarians and vegans may be missing B12, iron, zinc, calcium, and Vitamin D3.
 If you are pregnant or trying to have a baby, a pre-natal vitamin is indicated.
 It will have a baby-safe form of Vitamin A and extra folic acid and iron.

-Those on a DETOX / ELIMINATION DIET can include protein shakes and supplement support.
+Those on a DETOX / ELIMINATION DIET can include protein shakes and supplement support, it’s recommend to consume supplements men over 40 when your body need protein like for women.
 Events such a surgery and sports can place added demands on the body leading to increased nutrient requirements.